 Ramachandra – The Human Amphibian

 In yet another tragic case, Ramachandra was born sometime around 1960, in India.
 He was first reported in 1973 and was “rescued” in 1979.
-He was living an amphibian-like lifestyle.
-He was only partially able to adapt to a human lifestyle, continuing to only eat raw food and hang out in the rivers.
+He was living an amphibian-like lifestyle, literally living in crocodile-infested rivers where he caught and ate raw fish.
+He was only partially able to adapt to a human lifestyle, preferring to eat raw food and hang out along rivers.

 In 1982, he approached a woman, probably sexually aroused and unaware of the human taboos.
 The woman felt threatened by him and threw boiling water on him, ultimately killing him.